mindscan-de/Tutorials/0x01_ML_TransformerArchitecture/README.md

 The question for the meaning is already answered by using the embeddings for each word or token.
 The second question for the position in the sentence is a bit harder, but not too hard.
-We have to add this kind of information to each word in the sentence.
+We have to add this kind of information to each word/token in the sentence.
 We do that by simply watermarking the words with a nonrepeating pattern, which the model can also learn.

 The sentence may have a different meaning, depending of the position of words in the sentence.
 The sentence "ich liebe dich!" (i love you!) has a different meaning than the sentence "liebe ich dich?" ((do) i love you?).
 As seen the position of a word is of imortance, even the position of a comma, might change the meaning of a sentence completely, so the model must know at which position a comma was set.

-Please also refer to the papers _"Attention is all you need"_, A. Vaswani et al., section 3.5, (2017) but is encoding also mentioned in _"Positional Encoding to Control Output Sequence Length"_, 2019.
+If you like you can also refer to the papers _"Attention is all you need"_, A. Vaswani et al., section 3.5, (2017), as well as this one where encoding also mentioned in _"Positional Encoding to Control Output Sequence Length"_, 2019.
 You may also have a look into the ipython notebook in the FluentGenesis-Classifer Project.

+For reasons of simplicity it's enough to stick to the most simple implementation right now.

 For all even dimensions calculate: